 People with disability are often left out at the beginning of the research process when organisations want research done quickly.
 This reduces the level of power they have as members of the research team.
 To be effective, people with disability must be in decision-making positions before research proposals are developed.
+Co-design in research shifts the power balance between the researcher and the researched.

 People with disability are expected to be involved as researchers and decision-makers in research projects.
 But co-design methods require respect for the process from the outset.